 How can screenwriters, authors, and producers seeking authenticity work with the FBI?

-If you are a writer, author, or producer who wants to feature the FBI, we may be able to work with you to create an accurate portrayal of the Bureau.
-We’ve been doing it since the 1930s.
+If you are a producer, writer, or author who wants to feature the FBI, we may be able to work with you to create an accurate portrayal of the Bureau.
+We’ve been doing this since the 1930s.

-Specifically, the Investigative Publicity and Public Affairs Unit (IPPAU) in our Office of Public Affairs is a small staff that spends a portion of its time working with domestic and international screenwriters, producers, authors, and other industry personnel associated with TV programs, documentaries, made-for-TV movies, books, and motion pictures.
-In addition, the unit is the same one that manages national and international publicity for wanted fugitives (including the Ten Most Wanted Fugitives), Most Wanted Terrorists, and missing children, and it also coordinates other proactive initiatives.
+Specifically, the National Press Operations Unit's Long-Form Team in our Office of Public Affairs is a small staff that spends a portion of its time working with producers, authors, screenwriters, journalists, and other industry personnel associated with documentaries, podcasts, magazines, TV programs, and movies.
+Additionally, the larger office manages national and international publicity for wanted fugitives (including the Ten Most Wanted Fugitives), Most Wanted Terrorists, and missing children, and coordinates other proactive initiatives.

 - Access to FBI facilities for filming scenes, interviews, or b-roll footage.

 Note: We consider project assistance on a case-by-case basis.
 We have limited resources and cannot ensure cooperation or offer reviews or critiques.